Saptakoteshwar Temple

 Saptakoteshwar Temple is a Hindu temple, dedicated to Lord shiva at Narve in Goa, India, is considered to be one of the six great sites of temples of Shiva in the Konkan area.

 History

+Origin and legend

-Saptakoteshwar, a form of Shiva, was one of the chief deities of the Kings of the Kadamba dynasty around the twelfth century.
+Saptakoteshwar, a form of Shiva, was the family god of the kings of the Kadamba dynasty.

+According to the Sahyadri Khanda of the Skanda Purana, the shrine of Saptakoteshwar (also known as Sapta-natha) was established at Naroa on the island of Divar by the Saptarishi (seven sages).
+The legend states that one day, while the rishis were busy praying in the Rasatala, a subterranean region, a great serpent interrupted them.
+This forced them to go to the banks of the Panch Ganga to praise Mahesvara.
+They then produced a Lingam of seven metals: gold, silver, lead, tin, iron and copper.
+This Lingam was established by them at Narvem on the island of Divar.
+Following seven karors of years of worship, Shiva appeared to the sages and agreed to remain at the site as Saptakoteshwar, the "Lord of the seven sages".

 The temple was built by the King for his wife Kamaldevi who was a staunch devotee of this god.
 The Kadamba kings proudly used the title (Birudu) Shree Saptakotisha Ladbha Varaveera.

 The gold coins discovered at Chandor, Goa (old name: Chandraura, Chandrapura), Gopikapatna and other places of the kings Jayakeshi I, Jayakeshi II, Jayakeshi III, Shivachitta Paramadideva, Soideva, etc., have inscriptions reading: